r3ynD/r3ynD_Self-Resume-Nicepage/README.md

 - Create a project using a template ID <a href="https://nicepage.com/ru/t/3847937/nemnogo-obo-mne-shablon"><3847937></a>

-- Using a <a href="https://color.adobe.com/ru/create/color-wheel">Adobe Color Wheel </a> to change the main colors of the template and make it pleasing to the eye
+- Using a <a href="https://color.adobe.com/ru/create/color-wheel">Adobe Color Wheel </a> to change the main colors of the template and make it pleasing to the eye (at your discretion)